 Whether you have attended a photo workshop with us or are gearing up for one this year, we want you to know we take the health and safety of our photography workshop participants and staff very seriously.

 With the rise in COVID-19 cases in the United States and across the globe, many travelers are understandably concerned, and your health and safety during our workshops are of paramount importance.
-Because of the uncertain nature of the spread of the coronavirus and evolving recommendations to prevent its spread, we have developed new screening and prevention policies to protect participants against COVID-19.
+Because of the uncertain nature of the spread of the coronavirus and evolving recommendations to prevent its spread, we have developed new screening and prevention policies to help protect participants against COVID-19.
 We have also amended our trip cancellation policy.
-Please know that we will continue to update our protocols as the situation evolves and as more information becomes available.
+Please know that we will continue to update our protocols as the situation evolves.

 At present, we STRONGLY advise all travelers to purchase a travel protection plan that will protect you in the event you or a family member become ill and cannot travel.